 Companies That Produced Trolls

 The company Dam Things was started by Thomas Dam, a Danish man who invented the original trolls.
 Dam, a woodcutter, made the first troll for his daughter out of wood when he was too poor to buy her a toy.
 Other children in the town soon wanted one so Dam started a company to make them out of plastic.
-Dam had some trouble with his copyright which allowed many other companies to produced trolls and troll clones including Nyform, Reisler, Uneeda (Wishniks) and Playmates.
+Dam had some trouble with his copyright, which allowed many other companies to produced trolls and troll clones including Nyform, Reisler, Uneeda (Wishniks), and Playmates.

-Years of Production of Trolls
+Years of Production

-Although troll production started in 1959, trolls became wildly popular in the 1960s, when they had their peak of popularity.
+Although troll production started in 1959, trolls became wildly popular in the 1960s when they had their peak of popularity.
 Trolls have gone in and out of production ever since.
 Today they are produced as both playthings and as collectibles by such companies as Nyform and even Dam Things (only in Denmark).

-Materials and Characteristics of Trolls
+Materials and Characteristics

-Nearly all trolls are made out of hard vinyl, although they have been made out of nearly every other material you can imagine including ceramics, rubber, porcelain and even hemp!
+Nearly all trolls are made out of hard vinyl, although they have been made out of nearly every other material you can imagine including ceramics, rubber, porcelain, and even hemp.
 Trolls generally have jointed arms and heads (although some have unjointed arms) and plastic or glass eyes, with a little sprout of hair on their heads.
 They have great big heads, hands, and feet.

-Prices and Secondary Market for Trolls
+Prices and Secondary Market

-I wouldn't be surprised at this point if you are looking for a box in your garage that has your old trolls from your college or childhood!
+This article might make you decide to look for a box in your garage that has your old trolls from your college or childhood.
 Remember, though, all trolls are not valuable today.
 They were produced in the hundreds of millions, and only mint and rare trolls bring high prices.
 A collection of trolls, however, can fit in nicely with either a collection of dolls or a collection of toys.
-In any event, just looking at a troll can bring a wave of nostalgia for the 1960s or 1970s, when trolls seemed to be taking over the universe!
+If so, you should know what to expect when selling a doll collection.
+In any event, just looking at a troll can bring a wave of nostalgia for the 1960s or 1970s, when trolls seemed to be taking over the universe.